nubenetes/awesome-kubernetes/docs/monitoring.md

     | __Monitoring__ | __Mediocre__.
 Kibana monitoring is not available.
 Cloudwatch is often inadequate for Elasticsearch monitoring. | __Good__.
 Kibana monitoring available and pre-installed. | __Depends__.
 It is up to you to implement an adequate monitoring system, but you have access to kibana monitoring. |
     | __Future-proof__ | __Medium__.
 Oftern lags several minor versions behind the latest Elasticsearch version.
 Some features are not available at all. | __High__.
 Same day Elasticsearch version parity.
 All features are available. | __High__.
 Up to you to upgrade as needed, but in theory the same Elastic Cloud. |

+- [jertel/elastalert2](https://github.com/jertel/elastalert2) ElastAlert 2 is a continuation of the original yelp/elastalert project.
+ElastAlert 2 is a standalone software tool for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch and OpenSearch.
+ElastAlert 2 is backwards compatible with the original ElastAlert rules

 #### Elastic Cloud on Kubernetes (ECK)
 - [medium: A detailed guide to deploying Elasticsearch on Elastic Cloud on Kubernetes (ECK)](https://medium.com/99dotco/a-detail-guide-to-deploying-elasticsearch-on-elastic-cloud-on-kubernetes-eck-31808ac60466) Running Elasticsearch on Kubernetes allows developers/admins to utilize container orchestration by Kubernetes and apply best practices on managing Elasticsearch clusters by the Elastic Operator